FOUND POETRY: Erasure, Blackout, Cento, Cut-Up, Free Form and Craft Elements (Concreteness, Tone, Lineation, and Dramatic Shape) with Katherine McCord

 Assignment: Complete a Free Form Found Poem—a Found Poem whereby you take any, all, or a combination of the techniques of a kind of Found Poetry to create one Found Poem.
 You will email your Free Form Found Poem to your instructor and peers and comment on your peers’ Free Form Found Poems as assigned.

-Materials needed: Antique books (as students see fit and most are only a few dollars), books, any kind of writing from any genre.
+Materials needed: Antique books (as students see fit and most are only a few dollars), books, any kind of writing from any genre, and these are just the physical things you may never choose to use—there is so much writing to pull from, such as a series of signs or words you overhear in a conversation and jot down.
 Access to the Internet, email, and a camera or smartphone for taking photos.

 ABOUT THE INSTRUCTOR: Katherine McCord has two books of poetry—Island and Living Room (prose poems)—a lyric essay memoir, My CIA; a poetry chapbook, Muse Annie; and a literary memoir, Run Scream Unbury Save, that was winner of the Autumn House Open Book Award in Creative Nonfiction.
 She has published widely in literary journals, such as American Poetry Review.
 Katherine has an MFA in Creative Writing and an MA in Creative Writing.
 In 2011 and 2014, she won Maryland Individual Artist Awards (state grants in creative writing in poetry) and has won other awards or placed as a finalist, such as for the Frank McCourt Memoir Prize.
 You can find out more about her on www.KatherineMcCord.com.